PFCNN: Convolutional Neural Networks on 3D Surfaces Using Parallel Frames: Related work

-\paragraph{Manifold CNNs.} A series of works extend standard CNNs to curved 2D manifold domains by applying convolution operations on localized geodesic patches, but differ more or less in their specific ways of convolution computation.
-Masci et al.~\shortcite{GeoCNN:ICCV2015} parameterize each geodesic patch in polar coordinates, upon which the convolution operation is computed by rotating the kernel function for a set of discrete angles and convolving it with input features; to achieve independence of rotation angle sampling, the convolved features for different angles are further pooled for output.
-With such an approach, it is arguably hard to capture anisotropic signals.
-Thus later, Boscaini et al.~\shortcite{AnisoCNN:NIPS2016} proposed anisotropic CNNs that extend the geodesic convolutions by aligning the convolution kernels to frames of principal curvature direction; CNNs formed by such operators show improved performance on various tasks, including building correspondences between almost isometrically deformed shapes.
-A similar work by \cite{Zhong:DirectionalCNN:2017} uses directional convolutions aligned with principal curvature directions on surface patches of fixed face numbers which approximate geodesic patches, and applies them to non-rigid segmentation tasks.
-MoNet \cite{MoNet2017} further extends the previous approaches by modeling the convolution kernel as a mixture of Gaussians whose bases and coefficients are fully trainable rather than functions of fixed parameterizations, and obtains further improved performance.
+\paragraph{Patch-based surface CNNs.} A series of works extend standard CNNs to curved surface domains by applying convolution operations on localized geodesic patches; they differ mainly in the specific ways of convolution computation.
+Masci et al.~\cite{GeoCNN:ICCV2015} parameterize each geodesic patch in polar coordinates, upon which the convolution operation is computed by rotating the kernel function for a set of discrete angles and convolving it with input features; the convolved features for different angles are further pooled for output.
+With such an approach, it is hard to capture anisotropic or directional signals.
+Later Boscaini et al.~\cite{AnisoCNN:NIPS2016} propose anisotropic CNNs that extend \cite{GeoCNN:ICCV2015} by aligning the convolution kernels to frames of principal curvature directions, thus removing angular pooling and ambiguity, and show improved performances on various tasks.
+Xu et al. \cite{Zhong:DirectionalCNN:2017} use a similar convolution on $n$-ring neighboring faces with fixed cardinality for shape segmentation.
+MoNet \cite{MoNet2017} extends the geodesic convolutions by modeling the convolution kernel as a mixture of Gaussians whose bases and coefficients are fully trainable rather than functions of fixed parameterizations.
+TextureNet~\cite{Huang_2019_CVPR} imposes locally rectangular grids define by 4-directional fields on the geodesic patches, and extract the features for center or corner grid points separately to handle the grid orientation ambiguity.
+Multi-directional CNNs \cite{Poulenard:2018:Multidirectional} make the further step of resolving the orientation alignment of geodesic patches by using parallel transport to match the directional convolution responses for different surface points, which enables effective propagation of directional signals.
+Different from these manifold based works, SplineCNN \cite{SplineCNN} defines 3D spline convolution kernels for extracting features on surface and is inherently a volumetric approach focusing on handling the irregular sampling of meshes.

-Compared with these methods, our surface convolution is locally similar to the standard convolution, as it is evaluated on flat tangent spaces with common Cartesian coordinates.
-In addition, our framework properly handles the alignment of neighboring tangent spaces and convolutions by parallel transport, thus enabling the translation equi-variance property; in contrast, these previous works do not preserve this property because their convolutions lack the notion of translation and are evaluated individually for each patch.
-As such, their trained convolution kernels cannot be efficiently shared among different surface points.
-These differences lead to superior performance for our surface-based CNNs than the previous manifold CNNs (Sec.~\ref{sec:results}).